BlackPythonDevs/blackpythondevs.com/_posts/2024-10-13-black-python-devs-ghana-event.md

 ---
-title: "Black Python Devs Ghana Connect Meetup"
+author: Abigail Afi Gbadago
 date: 2024-10-13
-author: Abigail Afi Gbadago
+description: Join us for a heartwarming story of innovation and perseverance in Ghana.
+  Meet the individuals who chose Python to turn their passions into reality.
+featured_image: /assets/images/bpd_ghana_connect1.webp
 lang: en
-featured_image: /assets/images/bpd_ghana_connect1.webp
+title: Black Python Devs Ghana Connect Meetup
 ---

 On Saturday, August 17th, 2024, Stancy and Afi hosted the Black Python Devs Ghana Connect Meetup at Accra Mall, Pizza Inn.
 The event started at 1 PM with a warm introduction and welcome remarks from our moderator, Theresa Seyram Agbenyegah.
 We had an enthusiastic turnout of 22 participants, each of whom introduced themselves during an icebreaker session.